Can I become a foster parent?

 In law, the minimum age is 18 in England and Wales, 21 in Scotland.
 As with most agencies, we would like you to have some life experience.
 In general, we prefer applicants to be over the age of 21, nearer to their mid-twenties and above.
 However, we do look at each application in its own right.
 If you have significant experience of looking after children, or of foster care itself, either you were fostered or your parents foster, this can make a difference.

-Do I have to give up my job to foster?
+Do I have to give up my job to be a foster parent?

 No, but it’s often helpful if the main foster parent in a fostering household is available at all times.
 We cannot ask that you give up work to foster but it may limit the children you can look after.